richysix/bioinf-gen/docs/kappa-scores-topgo/kappa-scores-topgo.md

 Rscript ../kappa-scores-topgo.R BP.sig.genes.tsv
 ```

-For this test data the output file should look like this:
+For this test data the top of the output file should look like this:

 | Term1        | Term2        | kappa_score |
 |:-------------|:-------------|------------:|